microsoft/monaco-editor/website/playground/monaco.d.ts.txt

     export interface FoldingRange {
         /**
-         * The zero-based start line of the range to fold.
+         * The one-based start line of the range to fold.
 The folded area starts after the line's last character.
          */
         start: number;
         /**
-         * The zero-based end line of the range to fold.
+         * The one-based end line of the range to fold.
 The folded area ends with the line's last character.
          */
         end: number;
         /**